Dive into South East Asia on this epic journey.

 Two days of cruising down the Mekong River in a traditional-style boat is one of South East Asia's classic trips, with more photo-ops than you can shake a bamboo cane at.

 Who'd have thought green seas and giant mossy rocks could be so pretty?
-Cruising on Lan Ha Bay is bliss.
+Take in the views of Lan Ha Bay by kayak as you explore the limestone islands.

 This trip is for travellers who appreciate a bit of independence.
 You'll get plenty of free time in each location to make your own choices and do your own activities.
 Your leader is always there to give you tips and suggestions.